dciabrin/ngdevkit/README-mingw.md

 ngdevkit-gngeo installer at
 https://github.com/dciabrin/gngeo/releases.

-Look for the latest available nightly pre-release.
-One of its asset will be called `setup-ngdevkit-gngeo-nightly.exe`.
-This is a NSIS installer that will install a windows-native gngeo, and all its
+Look for the latest available nightly release.
+One of its assets will be called `setup-ngdevkit-gngeo-nightly.exe`.
+This is a NSIS installer that will install a Windows-native gngeo, and all its
 dependencies: SDL2, OpenGL and GLEW.

+Note: the installer is not signed so your browser will warn you when saving it (Windows will warn you as well when running it).
+However, the nightly release always ships the SHA256 hash of the installer, so you can always verify that you are downloading a legitimate installer binary.

-Once those binaries are installed, you need to manually add ngdevkit-gngeo in your `PATH` to run the examples.
-For example, if you installed ngdevkit-gngeo in e.g. `C:\Users\ngdevkit\Desktop`, you need to reference that path with the equivalent WSL mount point as follows:
+Once ngdevkit-gngeo and its dependencies are installed, you need to manually add ngdevkit-gngeo in your `PATH` to run the examples.
+For example, if you installed it in the default directory e.g.
+`C:\Users\ngdevkit\AppData\Local\GnGeo ngdevkit`, you need to reference that path with the equivalent WSL mount point as follows:

-    export PATH="/mnt/c/Users/ngdevkit/Desktop/gngeo":$PATH
+    export PATH="/mnt/c/Users/ngdevkit/AppData/Local/GnGeo ngdevkit":$PATH

-You can know clone the examples and compile them with:
+You can now clone the examples and compile them with:

     git clone --recursive https://github.com/dciabrin/ngdevkit-examples examples
     autoreconf -iv